Members can click here for an ad-free version of this talk!

 Much of the time spent talking about safety on the job is focused on educating workers to be able to recognize or identify hazards on the job.
-Less time is spent discussing how to correctly mitigate those hazards.
-Part of correctly mitigating a hazard in the workplace is taking ownership of it and seeing it through that it gets corrected.
+Less time is spent discussing how to mitigate those hazards correctly.
+Part of correctly mitigating a hazard in the workplace is taking ownership of it and seeing it through so that it gets corrected.

 Recognizing Versus Taking Ownership